cran/nanonext/README.md

 #### Windows

 For R \>= 4.2 using the ‘Rtools42’ or ‘Rtools43’ toolchains, ‘libnng’
-v1.6.0 alpha (a54820f) and ‘libmbedtls’ v3.5.0 will be automatically
-compiled from the package sources during installation.
+v1.6.0 and ‘libmbedtls’ v3.5.1 will be automatically compiled from the package sources during installation.

-For previous R versions, pre-compiled ‘libnng’ v1.6.0 alpha (a54820f) and ‘libmbedtls’ v3.5.0 libraries are downloaded and used for installation instead.
+For previous R versions, pre-compiled ‘libnng’ v1.6.0 and ‘libmbedtls’ v3.5.1 libraries are downloaded and used for installation instead.

 [« Back to ToC](#table-of-contents)